 Special requests for primary students to ride a different or late bus must be communicated to the school (the bus communicator and the homeroom teacher) in writing no later than 13:00.
 Notes and verbal communications are not sufficient.
 Parents must know that our late buses do not have specific schedules or routes.
-Younger students are generally discouraged from taking the late bus.
+Students under age 8 are not permitted to take the late bus.